An External Safety just Might be Your Best Choice

 Because every time we practice shooting our gun... we pull the trigger.
 Have you ever seen someone go to the range and not pull the trigger?
 Some of us even spend a fair amount of time pulling the trigger when the gun is empty.

-On the other hand, the typical concealed carry permit holder goes to a range, takes their gun out of its case (We'll talk about that in a minute.), sets it down on the bench, loads up a magazine, takes off the safety (because it's just a nuisance anyway), shoots for 30 minutes to an hour, unloads their gun, flips the safety back on, and puts the gun back in the case, where it sits for another 6 to 8 weeks.
+On the other hand, the typical concealed carry permit holder goes to a range, takes his gun out of its case (We'll talk about that in a minute.), sets it down on the bench, loads up a magazine, takes off the safety (because it's just a nuisance anyway), shoots for 30 minutes to an hour, unloads the gun, flips the safety back on, and puts the gun back in the case, where it sits for another 6 to 8 weeks.

-So in one practice session they pull the trigger 100 to 150 times and throw the safety once.
+So in one practice session, they pull the trigger 100 to 150 times and throw the safety once.
 An exaggeration?
 Not really.
 But let's say they throw the safety after each magazine.
 Fifteen-round magazines are common, so that means 7 to 10 throws of the safety.

 Hang on.
 It gets worse.